mhmdghazal/DistanceMatch-Semi-supervised-learning-model/README.md

-Expanding Boundaries of Semi-Supervised Learning: DistanceMatch for Consistent Image Classification
+"Expanding Boundaries of Semi-Supervised Learning: DistanceMatch for Consistent Image Classification"

 The major training framework is developed and maintained in: https://github.com/microsoft/Semi-supervised-learning

+Note: The code will be available after paper submission

 <!-- ACKNOWLEDGMENTS -->